Advanced Sales Closing Strategies

 The Sour-Grapes Close

 When your prospect sits through your presentation in grim silence (usually with their arms crossed), it's a pretty clear indicator that they aren't going to buy the product but don't want to tell you why.
-Perhaps they've heard some horror stories about your company.
-Or maybe you walked in with a piece of spinach stuck between your teeth and lost the prospect instantly.
+Perhaps they've heard some horror stories about your company or they're just having a bad day.

 Persistence on your part will either get you a flat “no” or the infamous “I'll think about it.”
 Before you hit that point, but after it's clear the conversation is headed that way, say something like: